Sociedade Independente de Comunicação: Test phase, launch and Rangel years

 The channel celebrated its fifth anniversary with an uninterrupted marathon of programming between October 3 and the early hours of October 7, with a special gala scheduled for October 6.
 To fill in the overnight schedules, the channel aired themed movie nights.
 After the celebrations, SIC reprogrammed People's Century with additional commentary from former president Mário Soares.

 In its initial years, it acquired a large audience, eventually overtaking RTP1 by 1995.
 SIC became widely known across Europe for achieving high viewing figures just two to three years after launching, as well as being the subject of an Arte documentary known as Cette Télévision est la Vôtre (This Television is Yours), directed by Mariana Otero.

 In January 1999, the channel announced the premiere of SIC 11 Horas in February, ending the daytime monopoly held by Praça da Alegria, as well as the return of Praça Pública.
 In January 2000, it introduced the DOT mileage system.
+Endemol tried to sell the Big Brother format to the channel, but the directive rejected it, forcing it to go to TVI instead.

 On March 19, 2001, the channel premiered its first national telenovela, Ganância (Greed), produced by NBP company Multicena.
 Although it had the participation of a handful of Brazilian actors (the telenovelas SIC used to up its ratings were all from Globo until then) and shared its timeslot during primetime with Porto dos Milagres, its ratings didn't increase in tandem (having lost to TVI on premiere night) and was "demoted" to the afternoon, prompting changes to the characters' traits.
+On 20 August, it acquired airing The Jerry Springer Show, a controversial American daytime talk show, which SIC gave the nickname O Grande Deastre Americano (The Great American Disaster), which, according to the distributor, was leading rating rankings in thirty out of the fifty countries where it was airing.